MathildeJeannin/MultiRobotExplorationAlgos/README.md

 # Multi robot exploration contro algorithms

+Version the repository corresponding to the article submitted at CASE2025.

 ## Description of the algorithms

 This package implements four control algorithms for robotic explorations of unknown environment.
 It is based on the package [Agents.jl](https://juliadynamics.github.io/Agents.jl/stable/), [POMDPs.jl](https://juliapomdp.github.io/POMDPs.jl/stable/) and [MCTS.jl](https://juliapomdp.github.io/MCTS.jl/stable/).